Affectiva/python-sdk-samples/README.md

 For the video option, the synchronous version of affvisionpy's FrameDetector will be used (SyncFrameDetector).
 For the webcam option, the asynchronous version will be used (FrameDetector).

-Sample now supports Object and Occupant detection can be used with --object and --occupant respectively.
-If nothing is passed then Face detection is turned ON automatically.

-#### Eye gaze:

-We currently don't have a way to identify the driver, hence we are assuming the driver is the first face from the returned faces dictionary and visualizing its gaze region